jorge-correia/linux/Documentation/networking/devlink/netdevsim.rst

    * - ``fid_miss``
      - ``exception``
-     - When a packet enters the device it is classified to a filtering identifier (FID) based on the ingress port and VLAN.
+     - When a packet enters the device it is classified to a filtering indentifier (FID) based on the ingress port and VLAN.
 This trap is used to trap packets for which a FID could not be found